|Featured Credit Card Processors (*no cancellation fee)|

 - Terminal leases/sales: WorldPay can offer you a free terminal, but make sure you understand all stipulations surrounding this deal, some of which I cover later in this review.
-Also check out our article on buying and leasing terminals for good tips on the subject.
+Also check out our article on buying and leasing terminals.

 - Payment gateway/virtual terminal: Gateways come through Authorize.Net.

 - Mobile payments: Most processors offer options for phone/tablet-based processing, as well as wireless terminals.
 WorldPay Mobile will supply you with an app and one free card readers (additional free readers offered depending on your processing volume).
 I haven't had a chance to checkout the app or card reader yet, but it seems functional.